Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Composition of Lagrangian bisections and B-series

 Then: \begin{itemize} \item For any $\theta \in \Omega^1(M),$ $\Psi^{\alpha^*\theta} \colon (G_B,*) \hookrightarrow (\mathbb{B}, \cdot)$ is an injective group morphism. \item For any $\theta \in \Omega_0^1(M),$ $\Psi^{\alpha^*\theta}\colon (G_B,*) \hookrightarrow (\overline{\mathbb{L}}, \cdot)$ is an injective group morphism. \item For any $H \in \func{M},$ $\Psi^{\alpha^*dH}\colon (G_B,*) \hookrightarrow (\mathbb{L}, \cdot)$ is an injective group morphism. \end{itemize} \end{theorem}

-\begin{proof} The fact that these maps are well defined is a consequence of the section \ref{sec:preli_mais_pas_pre_lie}.
-Their injectivity follows from the definition of a Butcher series, and the group morphism property is provided by the proposition \ref{prop:composition}. \end{proof}
+\begin{proof} The maps are well defined thanks to Section \ref{sec:preli_mais_pas_pre_lie}.
+The group morphism properties are provided by Proposition \ref{prop:composition} and their injectivity follows from the definition of a Butcher series. \end{proof}

-We considered for simplicity jet spaces generated by one form $\xi$, and it is worth mentioning that one could straightforwardly extend the previous formalism for flows driven by several forms $\xi_1$,\dots, $\xi_n$ by using decorated nodes.
-The jet space of the section \ref{sec:pre_lie} becomes $J^\infty_{\xi_1,\dots,\xi_n}$ and is represented by the algebra of decorated trees spanned by $\forest{b_1}$, \dots, $\forest{b_n}$.
-The previously described algebra adapts straightforwardly in this setting, in the spirit of P-series for partitioned problems \cite{Hairer06gni}.
+We considered for simplicity jet spaces generated by one form $\xi$ (see also remark \ref{rem:eval_morphism}) and our Butcher series are devoted to the approximation of one chosen smooth family of bisections.
+It is worth mentioning that one can extend the previous formalism for flows driven by a finite amount of forms $\xi_1$,\dots, $\xi_n \in \Omega^1(\GG)$ by using decorated nodes.
+We sketch the construction and illustrate it here for $n=2$.
+The jet space of the section \ref{sec:pre_lie} becomes $J^\infty_{\xi_1,\dots,\xi_n} \subset \mathcal{E}$ and is represented by the algebra of decorated trees spanned by $\forest{b_1}$, \dots, $\forest{b_n}$.
+The previously described algebra adapts in this setting, in the spirit of P-series for partitioned problems \cite{Hairer06gni}.